Chris Moon (Department of Health and Community Services)

-The Illicit Drug Reporting System (IDRS) is a national illicit drug monitoring system intended to serve as a strategic early warning system, identifying emerging trends of local and national concern in illicit drug markets.
+The Illicit Drug Reporting System (IDRS) is a national illicit drug monitoring system intended to identify emerging trends of local and national concern in illicit drug markets.
 The IDRS consists of three components: interviews with people who inject drugs (PWID) regularly; interviews with key experts (KEs), who are professionals who have knowledge of drug trends and/or regular contact with users through their work; and analysis and examination of indicator data sources related to illicit drugs.
 The IDRS monitors the price, purity, availability and patterns of use of heroin, methamphetamine, cocaine and cannabis.
 The IDRS is designed to be sensitive to trends, providing data in a timely manner, rather than describing issues in detail.

 The aims of this project are: